RaymondNwambuonwo/Code-Differently-Front-End-Track/HTML/html-capstone.md

 ## HTML Capstone

-Using all of the wonderful and newly acquired knowledge in HTML, you will build a tribute page of someone famous you admire.

 ### The Set-Up

-- Create a repository and call it  <em>“html-tribute-capstone”</em>

-- Initialize the repository

-- Clone locally and open repository in Visual Studio Code
+- Fork and clone  this repository locally and in Visual Studio Code

-- Create an HTML file called `index.html`
+- Create an HTML file called `tribute.html`

-- Push up your changes to the remote repository
+- Stage, commit, and push up changes to the remote repository

 ### The Task

+Using all of the wonderful and newly acquired knowledge in HTML, you will build a tribute page of someone famous you admire.
+This will be a single-page web page.

 Your tribute webpage will need to include the following criteria: